stevenbal/cmis-adapter/README.rst

 Mapping configuration
 =====================

+There are 2 important concepts:

+* Content model - The DMS configuration to store (custom) properties on folders and documents.
+These properties are called CMIS properties.
+* CMIS-mapper - a JSON-file containing the translation from Documenten API attributes to CMIS properties.

-Mapping Documenten API attributes to custom properties in the DMS model should be done with great care.
+Mapping the Documenten API attributes to (custom) CMIS properties in the DMS content model should be done with great care.
 When the DMS stores these properties, the Documenten API relies on their existance to create proper responses.

-Below is a snippet of the ``cmis_mapper.json``:
+Below is a snippet of the CMIS-mapper:

 .. code-block:: json